Introduction¶

 DataFusion has several levels of tests in its Test Pyramid and tries to follow the Rust standard Testing Organization in the The Book.

-Unit tests¶
+Unit tests

-Tests for code in an individual module are defined in the same source file with a test
+Tests for code in an individual module are defined in the same source file with a test module, following Rust convention.

-sqllogictests Tests¶
+sqllogictests Tests

-DataFusion’s SQL implementation is tested using sqllogictest which are run like any other Rust test using cargo test --test sqllogictests
+DataFusion’s SQL implementation is tested using sqllogictest which are run like any other Rust test using cargo test --test sqllogictests.

-based tests are much easier to develop and maintain as they 1) do not require a slow recompile/link cycle and 2) can be automatically updated via cargo test --test sqllogictests -- --complete
+sqllogictests tests may be less convenient for new contributors who are familiar with writing .rs tests as they require learning another tool.
+However, sqllogictest based tests are much easier to develop and maintain as they 1) do not require a slow recompile/link cycle and 2) can be automatically updated via cargo test --test sqllogictests -- --complete.

 Like similar systems such as DuckDB, DataFusion has chosen to trade off a slightly higher barrier to contribution for longer term maintainability.
-While we are still in the process of migrating some old sql_integration tests, all new tests should be written using sqllogictests if possible.

-Rust Integration Tests¶
+Rust Integration Tests

 There are several tests of the public interface of the DataFusion library in the tests directory.

-You can run these tests individually using cargo
+You can run these tests individually using cargo as normal command such as

-cargo test -p datafusion --test dataframe
+cargo test -p datafusion --test parquet_exec

-Criterion Benchmarks¶
+Criterion Benchmarks

 Criterion is a statistics-driven micro-benchmarking framework used by DataFusion for evaluating the performance of specific code-paths.
 In particular, the criterion benchmarks help to both guide optimisation efforts, and prevent performance regressions within DataFusion.